brocaar/chirpstack-docs/content/install/mqtt-auth.md

 The access parameter for each topic can be `read`, `write` or `readwrite`.
-Note that `+` is a wildcard character (e.g. all gateways, applications or nodes in the above example).
+Note that `+` is a wildcard character (e.g. all gateways, applications or devices in the above example).

 #### Mosquitto configuration